Computing Nonlinear Power Spectra Across Dynamical Dark Energy Model Space with Neural ODEs: Abstract

 \subsection{Inferring the Power Spectrum in $w(z)$CDM}

 I now show how to compute the power spectrum for a custom dark energy of state, $w_{\rm c} (z)$.
 In Fig.~\ref{fig:wz}, I plot an equation of state not described by the $w_{\rm 0}w_{\rm a }$ parameterisation.
 This $w(z)$ captures many of the key qualitative features currently preferred by the DESI DR2 analysis (see Fig. 12 in~\cite{DESI:2025zgx}), including phantom crossing below $z= 0.75$.
 This $w(z)$ is constructed by performing a fourth order least squares polynomial fit to the points $w = ( -0.8, -1., -1.1, -1.05, -1.2, -1.3, -1.4 -1.15, -1.15,$ $-1.15, -1.15)$ on an equally spaced grid in redshift up to $z=1.5.$ Since the value of $w_{\rm c}(z)$ lies in the range spanned by the $w_{\rm 0}$-$w_{\rm a}$ models tested in Sec.~\ref{sec:w0wa} for all $z$, it is safe to integrate the neural ODE to compute the nonlinear power spectrum.
 I show the resulting nonlinear power spectrum for a random point in parameter space in Fig.~\ref{fig:pk_wz}.
+To validate the model, the linear theory prediction down to scales of $0.07 \ h {\rm Mpc} ^{-1}$.
+As expected, the model is accurate to within $4 \%$ over the entire range.

 In the future one could use this method to train emulators across $w(z)$ model space for a variety of non-parametric and physically motivated parametric models.
 This is left for a future work.